codatio/codat-docs/docs/auth-flow/authorize-embedded-link.md

   + Fixed an issue where 'Landing page' settings were not reflected.

 #### June 2023
-- **Support for non-React JavaScript apps**: without a dependency on React, you can use Embedded Link with all JavaScript frameworks or even vanilla JavaScript.
+- **Support for non-React JavaScript apps**: without a dependency on React, you can use Link with all JavaScript frameworks or even vanilla JavaScript.
-- **Increased display control**: you now need to specify the dimensions of the Embedded Link component, which will expand to fit the given container size.
+- **Increased display control**: you now need to specify the dimensions of the Link component, which will expand to fit the given container size.
 Previously the component used a fixed width and height.
 - **Navigation improvements**: source types (accounting, commerce, banking, and file upload) can now be connected in any order you choose.
 - **Performance improvements**: Link loads quicker and can be loaded only when required.
-- **Connection status**: the connection status (success or error) is now shown during the Embedded Link flow.
+- **Connection status**: the connection status (success or error) is now shown during the Link flow.
 The SMB user can skip errors without interrupting the rest of the Link flow.